LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_integrations.md

 3. Click <img style="width:30px" src="img/ConvoBuilder/icon_interactionDetails.png"> to open the **Interaction Details**, and click the **Settings** tab.
 4. Specify the following:

     * **Agent Skill ID**: Specify the ID of the skill to which to transfer the conversation.
-The skill is defined in LiveEngage.
+The skill is defined in Conversational Cloud.
 Here you can specify the ID using a bot context variable like `{$botContext.skillId}`, or you can enter a direct, numeric value.

         When the transfer is attempted, the Agent Skill Id is evaluated first; if it isn't numeric, the fallback message is sent to the user.
 If the value is numeric, but the bot doesn't respond for more than 3 minutes, an attempt is made to transfer to the fallback skill ID *if one is specified in the [agent connector](conversation-builder-testing-deployment-deploying-to-liveengage.html#add-an-agent-connector)*.
 Otherwise, the transfer fails.
 For information on handling failures, see below.